yashkher-123/sage/README.md

 4. **Regress to estimate sensitivity:** Fit a gaussian-weighted linear regression over the perturbation values (x) and their corresponding secant slopes (y).
 Points closer to the original feature value are weighted more heavily.
 The regression is then evaluated at the original feature value to produce a single sensitivity estimate: the approximate rate of change of the model's prediction with respect to that feature at that instance.

-5. **Optional relative scaling:** If `relative_sensitivities=True`, each sensitivity is multiplied by the feature's standard deviation, converting units to *change in prediction per one standard deviation of the feature*.
-This makes sensitivities directly comparable across features with different scales.

 ## Limitations